11 Oct When You Lose Everything…

 - Don’t tragedy compare!!!!
 Please.
-We all know we have it better than most of Puerto Rico (or many other places) and we all know that everything could have been a lot worse.
+We all know we have it better than most of (fill in the blank with whomever and wherever may be experiencing and even larger disaster) and we all know that everything could have been a lot worse.
 But please don’t diminish your experience!

 With love, your sister fire-walker, Kristen Moeller

 Here’s the link to the book again – Phoenix Rising: Stories of Remarkable Women Walking through Fire